slyval/guidelines/SAP Commerce/restful notes.md

  methods(actions)
  - these are the verbs that define the actions to be performed against an object
- - 4 of these must be used to perform the CRUD or CRD actions.
+ - 4 of these must be used to perform the CRUD  actions.
 These are:
 	 - GET - for retrieval or reading of a resource or a collection
-	 - POST - for creation or updating of a resource or a collection
+	 - POST - for creation of a resource
-	 - PUT - for updating of a resource or a collection
+	 - PUT - for updating of a resource or creation when resource does
 	 - DELETE - for the removal or deletion of a resource or collection